joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 #### Setup a Group Managed Service Account

-This is the account we will use to run WebJEA under, it can be a normal Active Directory user account.
+This is the account we will use to run WebJEA under, it can be a normal Active Directory user account if you feel more comfortable or want to assign permissions to.

+_Note: Group Managed Services accounts automatically renew and update the passwords for the accounts, they allow for additional security, without having to_

+    #Create A group MSA account

+    Add-kdsrootkey -effectivetime ((get-date).addhours(-10))

+    New-ADServiceAccount -name webjeagmsa1 -dnshostname (get-addomaincontroller).hostname -principalsallowedtoretrievemanagedpassword WEBJEA-P01.luke.geek.nz

+    #Create AD Group

+    New-ADGroup -Name "WebJEAAdmins" -SamAccountName WebJEAAdmins -GroupCategory Security -GroupScope Global -DisplayName "WebJEA - Admins" -Description "Members of this group are WebJEA Admins"

+    Install-adserviceaccount webjeagmsa1

+    Add-ADGroupmember -identity "luke.geek.nz\WebJEAAdmins" -members (get-adserviceaccount webjeagmsa1).distinguishedname

 #### Setup WebJEA